The Unveiling of Jesus Christ

 The number of the wild beast is the number of mankind, not of a single individual.
 To wear the number, or the name, or the emblem of the wild beast will be the highest form of international patriotism.
 What the flag of the fatherland is to the patriot of today, such will be the emblem of the wild beast in that coming day.

 It is remarkable that the dragon appears in a form which is almost an exact counterpart of the wild beast.
 It has seven heads and ten horns.
 It is impossible to avoid the conclusion that we have here the spirit rulers of the world in whose hands the wild beast is but a puppet.
 Truly "the heavens do rule."
 It will be a righteous rule in the days to come, but now it is the "world rulers of darkness."
 How little do we realize that Satan is the god of this eon, just as Christ will be the god of the eons in that day (2 Cor.4:4).
 How thoroughly Satan dominates world powers will be evident when the dragon appears with an organization, a close counterpart of the world federation of which he has been the chief organizer.
 In the dragon, we must include Satan's staff of executives just as the Lambkin with seven horns includes the executives of Christ.
 It is the organized confederacy of God's enemies in the spirit world.

 It would be too irksome a task to sort out all the figures from the literal groundwork of this book.
 A few suggestions must suffice.

 The four horses, for example, are symbols of swift, impetuous action.
-But the conquests, the wars, the famine, the pestilence will be fearful facts.
-So with the succeeding judgments, the burning of the trees, the mountain of fire falling into the sea, the star falling on the rivers and springs, the eclipse of the sunall of which affects a third partmust be taken quite literally.
+But the conquests, the wars, the famine, and the pestilence will be fearful facts.
+So with the succeeding judgments, the burning of the trees, the mountain of fire falling into the sea, the star falling on the rivers and springs, and the eclipse of the sun (all of which affect a third part) must be taken quite literally.